Wonder - Flash Fiction

 "Well, that's it, then," he announced to nobody, maybe the birds.
 "Let's go home."
 He nodded to me, and we departed in different directions.

 I wondered if anyone was waiting for him, at home.

 Edgardo Vega Yunqué became my friend over two decades of online chat and many emails.
 To call him temperamental would be an understatement.
-I disarmed him when he called me an idiot in chat; I looked back over what I'd typed and told him I had indeed been an idiot.
 Our discourse over the years covered many topics, especially jazz.
 When I read his largest book, No Matter How Much You Promise to Cook and Pay the Rent You Blew It Cauze Bill Bailey Ain't Never Coming Home Again, I fired off an angry email for what he'd done to one of the characters.
 He responded by giving me his phone number and a warning: "Don't call today.
 I'm watching the Super Bowl."
 Ed truly loved New York City and played the ambassador whenever he could, in hope that every visitor would love his city, too.
 During the subway ride on which we took these pictures of each other, Ed and I talked about our deceased sons visiting in dreams.
 "In the dream, he was sitting like you are there," he said of his son Tim.
 "I didn't know what to do, so I asked him, 'How ya doing?'
 He said, 'I'm dead, Dad.'
 And that was it."
 Ed was a practicing Buddhist and did not believe in afterlife or reincarnation.
 He felt monotheism was actually harmful to people.
 I disagreed with him, and he never took my head off for it.